- February 15, 2022

 Now that we know that the Stochastic is a momentum oscillator that measures the momentum of the last X periods (look back), let’s look at some uses of the indicator.

-Overbought and Oversold Stochastic
+Trading Overbought and Oversold Conditions

-But it doesn’t mean the move will continue.
+But it also doesn’t mean the move will continue.
 There will be times that a reversal will correlate to an oversold or overbought Stochastic reading.